 Casco Viejo is idyllic to explore during the day, and for a delicious dinner and drinks at night.
 The Causeway Islands offer gorgeous views across Panama City.
 They’re perfect for a romantic afternoon or early evening to watch the sunset.

-Enjoy ceviche in Panama – it’s one of the culinary highlights.
+Enjoy delicious ceviche in Panama, as it’s one of the culinary highlights.
 For the best meals, like many places, you need to know where to go.
-While it might be easier to find a great meal in Mexico, we definitely enjoyed some delicious meals Panama.
+While it might be easier to find a great meal in Mexico, we definitely enjoyed some excellent Panamanian meals.
 Traditional Panamanian Guacho at Fonda Lo Que Hay was probably the best dish we ate in Panama.